-From this review, (Figure 1-i): First, an event that requires repair (e.g., damage is inflicted, maintenance is scheduled) (Figure 1-i, (1)).
+From this review, it can be assumed that repair takes place as sequential process (see e.g., Lefebvre 2019; Jaeger-Erben et al 2021) (Figure 1-i): First, an event occurs that requires repair (e.g., damage is inflicted, maintenance is scheduled) (Figure 1-i, (1)).
 For fatigue and scheduled repairs, the timing of this event may be influenced by the extent to which maintenance, proper care, and proper use have been employed.
 Second, the owner or user decides to repair or not repair the product (Figure 1-i, (2)).
 There are a variety of factors related to the product, the system, and the user/owner that can influence and motivate whether repair is undertaken.
 Lefebvre (2019) notes that consumers’ inclination to repair is often a function of their past experience, attitude, knowledge, and personal skills and comfort with repair.
 Third, when the decision is made to repair the item, the repair (or maintenance) activity takes place (Figure 1-i, (3a)), and leads to a functioning product that can be used again (Figure 1-i, (4a)).
 Alternatively, when the decision is made to not repair the item, the user/owner may (Figure 1, (4b)) replace the item, (Figure 1-i, (4c)) keep the item as-is, and/or (Figure 1-i, (4d)) dispose of the unrepaired item.
 The time between each of these events varies depending on whether the product is considered to be essential by the user/owner (e.g., the sense of urgency), access to repair necessities (e.g. skilled labor, spare parts), and/or the presence of any emotional attachment to the product.

 --- Insert Figure 1 ---